-3rd grade is a special time in a Meadowbrook student's life when learning is not restricted to the book but is made to come alive in new and interesting ways.
+Third grade is a special time in a Meadowbrook student's life when learning is not restricted to the book but is made to come alive in new and interesting ways.
 3rd grade is full of activities that utilize learning outside of the classroom.
 Throughout the year, we take many trips to enhance each unit of study.
 Some examples are a trip to Pennsbury Manor to visit the home of William Penn and traveling to the city of Philadelphia as part of our Pennsylvania unit.
-During our study of Native Americans, we travel to Peace Valley Nature Center in order to take a firsthand look at how the native Lenape tribe lived.

-The 3rd grade math curriculum stresses the belief that math is a skill used every day.
-To emphasize this, math is taught in a real life manner using manipulative and genuine examples from the world in which we live.
+Math: The Meadowbrook School uses the GoMath series Kindergarten through Sixth Grade.
+The 3rd-grade math curriculum stresses the belief that math is a skill used every day.
+To emphasize this, math is taught in a real-life manner using manipulative and genuine examples from the world in which we live.
 This approach enables students to see math as more than merely a content area but as a key to solving problems in their daily lives.

-The 3rd grade curriculum is divided into two major themes: the State of Pennsylvania and the importance of friendship.
+Social Studies: The 3rd-grade curriculum is divided into two major themes: the State of Pennsylvania and the importance of friendship.
 These themes are intertwined throughout the year with the language arts programs to provide an integrated language arts-social studies curriculum.

 Redeemer Village Buddies